| | | | | |

 You may also be interested in learning how to knit a hat in the round.

-This pattern has a step-by-step photo tutorial to show you how to knit your first hat in the round – How to knit with circular needles for beginners.
+This pattern has a step-by-step photo tutorial to show you how to knit your first hat in the round – How To Knit A Hat With Circular Needles

 Leave a Reply